Puppet-Finland/opennms/README.md

 # OpenNMS

-A Puppet module for managing OpenNMS
+A Puppet module for managing OpenNMS.
+This module is still work in progress (see TODO, below).

 # Module usage